vmware-clarity/clarity-guidance/1035-tooltip-design-guidance.md

 ## Guidance

-- **Must** NOT use tooltips on components.
+- **Must not** use tooltips on components.
 Instead, provide a descriptive label and use inline or signpost help for more information.
-- **Must** NOT use tooltips on Static images.
+- **Must not** use tooltips on static images.
 Instead, use the HTML alt tag to provide information about the image.
-- **Must** NOT use tooltips on Textual links.
+- **Must not** use tooltips on textual links.
 Instead, ensure that the link describes its destination and is not truncated.
-- **Should** Use tooltips for actionable icons that do not have text labels, such as the icons in a toolbar.
+- **Should** use tooltips for actionable icons that do not have text labels, such as the icons in a toolbar.
 A tooltip is visible when the user hovers over the icon.
-- Choose a [tooltip position]((https://clarity.design/documentation/tooltip#placement)) that ensures the entire tooltip is visible on the screen and the tooltip does not cover an important UI element.
+- **Should** choose a [tooltip position]((https://clarity.design/documentation/tooltip#placement)) that ensures the entire tooltip is visible on the screen and the tooltip does not cover an important UI element.
-- Set a width that accommodates the text string.
-[Tooltip supported sizes](https://clarity.design/documentation/tooltip#size).
+- **Should** set a width that accommodates the text string.

 ## Content Guidelines